José Valentín: San Diego Padres

+Dorados de Chihuahua

+Valentín was appointed as the manager for the Dorados de Chihuahua of the Mexican League to begin the 2025 season.
+On May 21, 2025, Valentín was fired and replaced by Gerónimo Gil.

 Personal life

 Valentín is married and has three children.
-His son, Jesmuel, was a Major League prospect with the Baltimore Orioles organization.
+His son, Jesmuel, played in Major League Baseball for the Philadelphia Phillies.

 Valentín is the older brother of major league catcher Javier Valentín.